On subspace designs: Conclusions and Open problems

 \section{Conclusions and Open problems}

-Motivated by their applications in list decoding for rank metric codes and Hamming metric codes, and to dimension expanders, in this paper we provide bounds and constructions of subspace designs in $V(k,q^m)$, we introduce two dualities relations among them.
-Moreover, we detect subspace designs corresponding to maximum sum-rank metric codes, that is the optimal subspace designs.
-We then generalize the notion of $s$-scattered subspaces to the subspace designs, introducing the $s$-designs.
-Subsequently, we prove that for $s=1$ and $s=k-1$ they correspond to the optimal subspace designs.
-We pose particular attention to the case $s=1$ in which we provide examples and characterizations.
-Then we also investigate cutting designs and we show their connection with minimal sum-rank metric codes.
+Motivated by their applications in list decoding for rank metric codes and Hamming metric codes, and to dimension expanders, in this paper we provided bounds and constructions of subspace designs in $V(k,q^m)$.
+Moreover, we pointed out which subspace designs correspond to maximum sum-rank metric codes, i.e. the optimal subspace designs.
+We then generalized the notion of $s$-scattered subspaces to the subspace designs, introducing the $s$-designs.
+Subsequently, we proved that for $s=1$ and $s=k-1$ they correspond to the optimal subspace designs.
+We paid particular attention to the case $s=1$ for which we provided examples and characterizations.
+Then we also investigated cutting designs and we showed their connection with minimal sum-rank metric codes.

-There are still some problems that still remain open.
+There are some problems that still remain open.
 We list some of them.